ChrisKurz/Matter/README.md

 In the example list you also find one sample that shows how to create a Matter controller:

 - Matter Light switch

+## Using the CHIP Tool Smartphone App

+And [here](doc/CHIP_Tool_App.md) you find a description how to get the CHIP Tool Smartphone App running.